 The grape that best expresses the terroir of Alsace is Riesling.
 It is the number one grape grown in Alsace.
 Like Chardonnay, Riesling is a grape that has the unique ability to express many different characteristics.
 And due to the climate, it ripens longer and can develop more complex flavors while at the same time expressing the minerality of the exact vineyard where it is grown.

 I often host tastings and the number one comment I hear is, “I don’t like Riesling.
 It’s so sweet.”
 Newsflash: Alsace Riesling is not sweet at all.
-In fact, it is a dry wine with notes of citrus, white flowers and a distinct minerality.
-It pairs well with many different dishes including: chicken, fish, shellfish, goat cheese and classic German dishes, such as sauerkraut and sausages.
-So the next time you have a chance to try a Riesling, ask its origin.
+In fact, it is a dry wine with notes of citrus, white flowers, and a distinct minerality.
+It pairs well with many different dishes including chicken, fish, shellfish, goat cheese, and classic German dishes, such as sauerkraut and sausages.
+So the next time you have a chance to try a Riesling, ask about its origin.
 If it’s from Alsace, drink up!

 Pinot Blanc is a subtly fruity wine.
 A delicate wine from the same family of grapes as Pinot Grigio but with more complexity and body, I predict once you try a Pinot Blanc from Alsace you’ll never drink Pinot Grigio again.
 You can pair it with many different foods, including seafood.
 Or enjoy a refreshing glass on a hot summer day, all on its own.